JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![The RCE can write a file into the container filesystem](./img/03-rce-writes-file-to-container.png)

-To prevent this from happening, we run our container with a read online file system:
+To prevent this from happening, we run our container with a read only file system:

 ```bash
 docker run -p 1337:1337 --read-only myapp